gramener/gramex/gramex/apps/guide/pptxhandler/README.md

 Replacement only works for words that have the same formatting.
 For example, in some<u>where</u>, "where" is underlined.
 You cannot replace "somewhere".
 But you can replace "some" and "where" independently.
+It also supports `css` like properties under `shapename.style`.
+All style elemets accepts `python functions` as well.

 `replace:` values support [templates](#templates).